 By highlighting incidents of women around the world who are oppressed, abused, tortured and murdered, I hope to make a significant contribution to a movement toward change.

-Building on the Pinterest board Women and Violence, on June 1, 2014, Harriet began a new blog, Spotlight on Women and Violence with the first Tikkun Olam Award given to Laura Dunn.
+Building on the Pinterest boards Spotlight on Women and Violence, on June 1, 2014, Harriet began a new blog, Spotlight on Women and Violence with the first Tikkun Olam Award given to Laura Dunn.
 Click HERE to see the most recent Pinterest pins that have been posted related to Women and Violence.

 Harriet Mohr’s background includes a degree, with honors, in the Psychology of Women and is the author of a spiritual trilogy: What the Soul Teaches, Meditations on Self-Discovery and Enlightenment and The God Within.
 In connection with these publications, she lectured extensively in the San Francisco Bay Area including the Institute of Transpersonal Psychology Graduate School and DeAnza College.
 She was a speaker at the annual conferences of the American Psychological Association and the International Transpersonal Psychology Association.
 In connection with the promotion of her book, What the Soul Teaches, she lectured and did book signings at more than 20 locations in Northern California including seven branches of Barnes & Noble and Border’s Books, as well as book signings and lectures in Carmel and the Wine Country.
 She also lectured at Global Village Books in Cambridge, MA.